GDIAMEL/UI-PORTFOLIO/README.md

 # Develevate - UI Portfolio Website
 # Overview
-Develevate is a clean, modern, and responsive UI/UX portfolio website built with traditional best practices — using HTML5, CSS3, and Vanilla JavaScript.
+Develevate is a clean, modern, and responsive UI/UX portfolio website built using traditional best practices, HTML, CSS, and JavaScript.
 It represents a commitment to craftsmanship, showcasing the work of a passionate team focused on digital excellence.

 ## Built With